neurobioinfo/Ensemblux/docs/Dataset1.md

 ├── reference.fa.fai
 └── reference.vcf
 ```
-**NOTE**: It is important that the file names match those listed above as they are necessary for the Ensemblux pipeline to recognize them.
+**NOTE**: It is important that the file names match those listed above as they are necessary for the ensemblex pipeline to recognize them.

  - - - -

 ## Step 3: Genetic demultiplexing by constituent tools
-In Step 3, we will demultiplex the pooled samples with each of Ensemblux's constituent genetic demultiplexing tools:
+In Step 3, we will demultiplex the pooled samples with each of ensemblex's constituent genetic demultiplexing tools:

 - [Demuxalot](#demuxalot)
 - [Demuxlet](#demuxlet)
 - [Souporcell](#souporcell)
 - [Vireo-GT](#vireo-gt)

-First, we will navigate to the `ensemblux_config.ini` file to adjust the demultiplexing parameters for each of the constituent genetic demultiplexing tools:
+First, we will navigate to the `ensemblex_config.ini` file to adjust the demultiplexing parameters for each of the constituent genetic demultiplexing tools:

 ```
 ## Navigate to the .ini file
-cd $Ensemblux_PWD/job_info/configs
+cd $ensemblex_PWD/job_info/configs

 ## Open the .ini file and adjust parameters directly in the terminal
-nano ensemblux_config.ini
+nano ensemblex_config.ini
 ```

 For the tutorial, we set the following parameters for the constituent genetic demultiplexing tools: